 | Available for LLM | ~56-58 GB |

-The math is consistent: Q4_K_M quantization costs roughly 0.55 GB per billion parameters.
-A 32B model needs ~20GB.
-A 70B model needs ~40GB.
-Both fit on 64GB with comfortable margin — something no 24GB or even 48GB laptop can promise for the 70B tier.
+The math is consistent: Q4_K_M quantization costs roughly 0.6 GB per billion parameters.
+A 27B model needs ~16GB.
+A 35B MoE needs ~21-22GB.
+A 70B model needs ~42GB.
+All fit on 64GB with comfortable margin, something no 24GB or even 48GB laptop can promise for the 70B tier.

-The jump from 48GB to 64GB is not about running bigger 32B models — those already fit at 48GB.
+The jump from 48GB to 64GB is not about running bigger 27B models; those already fit at 48GB.
 It is the single threshold where a 70B Q4 model and its context both fit in memory at once, which is the difference between a usable 70B and a swapping one.

 What Are Realistic Benchmark Results?

 On M4 Max 64GB, here is what realistic token generation looks like with Ollama at Q4_K_M.
-The 7B figure (~83 tok/s) is published in our M5 analysis, which lists M4 Max as the comparison column; larger sizes are bandwidth-scaled estimates from r/LocalLLaMA community testing.
+The 7B-class figure (~83 tok/s, an estimate) is referenced in our M5 analysis, which lists M4 Max as the comparison column; larger sizes are bandwidth-scaled ModelFit estimates informed by r/LocalLLaMA community reports.

 | Model | VRAM Used | Tokens/sec | Best For |